 Hawaii’s exemptions protect up to $20,000 of equity in a home; filers who are the head of the family or are older than 65 may exempt $30,000.
 Filers in Hawaii may also exempt up to $2,575 of equity in a vehicle.
 The exemption list includes an unlimited exemption for tools of the trade; In Hawaii, this includes a fishing boat and nets.
 Here’s the list of exemptions for Hawaii.

 When you file for bankruptcy, you must compare your income to the median income in Hawaii for a household of your size.
 If your income is less than the Hawaii state median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median income for a one-person household in Hawaii is just over $61,000; these figures change periodically.
+The median income for a one-person household in Hawaii is around $60,000; these figures change frequently.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 Hawaii Debtor Education

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here’s a list of agencies in Hawaii that are approved to provide this counseling.

 If you're considering bankruptcy, you may want to talk to an experienced Hawaii bankruptcy lawyer.